sagekg/digifab-tools/README.md

 ## Pre-requisites

-This replication has been written and tested on OSX 10.12 (Sierra) using the following packages:
+This replication has been written and tested on OSX 10.12 (Sierra) amd Ubuntu 18.10 using the following packages:

  * Python 3.6.0